please-do-not-write-10am-6pm/movies/README.md

 - [Roadmap](#Roadmap)

 ## Description
-Application based on custom webpack boilerplate with latest dependency versions.
+Application based on custom webpack boilerplate with the latest dependency versions.
 Application uses real data API provided by The Movie Database (TMDb).

 *Notation: if you want to clone this app and use it by yourself, you should register account at TMDb and use your own API key.*